Exam Content Outline

 C. Provide Ongoing Education

-1. Provide follow up after orientation
+1. Provide follow up after onboarding and orientation

 2. Provide in-service training

-f. professional and ethical expectations
+c. professional and ethical expectations (e.g., DE&I)

 3. Verify completion of training